 The Wüsthof Classic 9-Piece Block Set is the one that gets the job done.
 It comes with all the basic and essential knives that you need to get food prepared in your kitchen.
 The knives are forged from high carbon stainless steel and the handles are polyoxymethylene to prevent fading and discoloration.
 The knives are a 58 on the Rockwell hardness scale, which means they will need to be sharpened more often than harder knives, but if you hone your blades regularly, the knives stay sharp for a longer time.

-The chef’s knife and the utility knife, also known as a Kiritsuke (and listed as a 6-inch prep knife on Amazon), have straight cutting edges for chopping.
+The chef’s knife and the utility knife, also known as a Kiritsuke (and listed as a 6-inch utility knife on Amazon), have straight cutting edges for chopping.
 The Kiritsuke was our tester's favorite, as it sliced through tomatoes and grilled meat with ease and also was handy when it came to chopping herbs or dicing onions.
 She found the included shears to be sharp and great for breaking down poultry.
 The included honing steel performed well, too.

 While this set isn't cheap, after thorough testing of all the knives, our tester deemed it "a worthy kitchen investment."